 In their first visit to Baltimore since the city was named one of the nation’s 31 Tech Hubs, representatives from the U.S. Economic Development Administration (EDA) toured innovation labs and tech sites across the area, including the University of Maryland BioPark.

-Eric Smith, Director of the EDA Tech Hubs Program, praised Baltimore's wealth of assets in a video shared by the GBC after the event, saying, "There is a culture here and a desire to make the community better.
-This is asset-rich territory and that has been on abundant display."
+Eric Smith, director of the EDA Tech Hubs Program, praised Baltimore’s wealth of assets in a video shared by GBC after the event, saying, “There is a culture here and a desire to make the community better.
+This is asset-rich territory, and that has been on abundant display.”

 The meeting at the BioPark centered on a discussion about economic development initiatives and the growing integration of academic research with private industry.

-Jane M. Shaab, MBA, BioPark executive director and associate vice president of economic development at UMB, opened the conversation by introducing two of the research park’s tenants—Marco A. Chacón, PhD, founder and president of IRAZÚ BIO, and Paul Boyce, senior director at Illumina—who shared their experiences in city’s tech ecosystem.
+Jane M. Shaab, MBA, BioPark executive director and associate vice president of economic development at UMB, opened the conversation by introducing two of the research park’s tenants — Marco A. Chacón, PhD, founder and president of IRAZÚ BIO, and Paul Boyce, senior director at Illumina — who shared their experiences in the city’s tech ecosystem.

 Chacón outlined his journey as an entrepreneur, starting his first company after graduate school in Maryland, and spoke to the importance of support from government entities to universities such as UMB as keys to success.
 Boyce emphasized Illumina’s decision to build an East Coast facility at the BioPark, saying its lab facilities along with the region’s commercial and transportation infrastructure made it an ideal location.

-Greg Herlong, vice president of development at Wexford Science & Technology, was also on hand to discuss 4MLK, the company’s latest commercial project in the BioPark.
+Greg Herlong, vice president of development at Wexford Science & Technology, also was on hand to discuss 4MLK, the company’s latest commercial project at the BioPark.

 In his remarks about the 250,000-square-foot building at the corner of Martin Luther King Jr. Boulevard and Baltimore Street, Herlong stressed the facility’s ability to fill a growing need for wet lab space required by regional researchers and entrepreneurs launching biotech and life sciences companies.